Fire and rescue services

 At night, car travel is often safer than travel by motorbike or tuktuk.

-Travellers are talked into playing card games, where they lose large amounts of money.
+Travellers can be talked into playing card games, where they lose large amounts of money.
 Some are forced to withdraw money from an ATM or shop, often at gunpoint.

 To help protect yourself against scams: